etalab-ia/piaf-ml/README.md

 * [P. Soriano](https://github.com/psorianom)

 **Past Members :**
 * [J. Denes](https://github.com/jdenes)

+## How to contribute to this project
+We love your input!
+We want to make contributing to this project as easy and transparent as possible : see our [contribution rules](https://github.com/etalab-ia/piaf-ml/blob/master/.github/contributing.md)

 ## Contact
 * Feel free to contact the team at piaf@data.gouv.fr with any questions or if you are interested in contributing!